javaarchive/WebMIDIEdit/README.md

 # WebMIDIEdit
-A midi editor in the web
+A midi editor in the web powered by Canvas